Commercial Hydroseeding Services in Maryland, Virginia & DC

 - Always use a sharp mower blade

 - Leave the clippings on the lawn as a natural mulch and fertilizer

 - Don’t add fertilizer until the grass has taken hold for at least one month

 - Remove weeds manually rather than using herbicides

 A properly applied and maintained hydroseeded lawn has a beautiful appearance that’s delivered at a fraction of a sod lawn’s cost.
 It’s more uniform than anything broadcasted dry seeds can deliver.
 With hydroseeding, your investment is worth it.

 Complete Landscape Service highly recommends you choose the hydroseeding method for your landscape requirements.
-We specialized in commercial landscape projects in the Washington, DC area as well as including Maryland and Virginia.
+We specialized in commercial landscape projects in Maryland, Virginia & DC.